PoliticalGraveyard.com

 Wallace, Aaron — of Tallahassee, Leon County, Fla.
 Democrat.
 Delegate to Democratic National Convention from Florida, 1996.
 Still living as of 1996.

 Wallace, Addie — Republican.
-Presidential Elector for California, 1972.
+Candidate for Presidential Elector for California.
 Female.
 Still living as of 1972.

-Relatives: Nephew of Edwin Wallace; son of Ebenezer Gowell Wallace and Sarah Esther (Greenfield) Wallace; married, May 23, 1883, to Rosalie Kimball Burr; married, October 24, 1894, to Fannie Swift Chadbourne; brother of Sumner Wallace.
-See Wallace family of New Hampshire.
+Relatives: Son of Ebenezer Gowell Wallace and Sarah Esther (Greenfield) Wallace; brother of Sumner Wallace; married, May 23, 1883, to Rosalie Kimball Burr; married, October 24, 1894, to Fannie Swift Chadbourne; nephew of Edwin Wallace.

 Wallace, Albert N. — of Michigan.
 Democrat.
-Candidate in primary for Michigan state senate 3rd District, 1946.
+Candidate for Michigan state senate 3rd District, 1946.
 Presumed deceased.
 Burial location unknown.

 Wallace, Alexis J. — of St. Joseph, Berrien County, Mich.
 Mayor of St. Joseph, Mich., 1912-14.
 Burial location unknown.